Ayo-Oni-515/Web_Development_Journey/README.md

 # Web-Development-Journey
-This repository is shows my overall progress in web development.
+This repository shows my overall progress in web development.